 Figure 28.
 Sample session ID in the Test Administrator Interface screen saver

-The test examiner can turn the screen saver on manually by selecting the [Toggle Screen Saver] section of the “Session ID” box at the top of the Test Administrator Interface.
-The [Toggle Screen Saver] section is at the top-right corner of this box, as indicated in figure 29.
+The TE can turn the screen saver on manually by selecting the [Toggle Screen Saver] button of the “Session ID” box at the top of the Test Administrator Interface.
+The [Toggle Screen Saver] button is at the top-right corner of this box, as indicated in figure 29.

 Figure 29.
 [Toggle Screen Saver] button on the “Session ID” section of the Test Administrator Interface

 How to Approve Print Requests